 - Deadpan Snarker: Concordia Lem, House Van Tassen's Provisioner and natural foil to Anataeus's egotistical genius.

-- Decoy Getaway: The Head Alchemist of House Colvin has found Anataeus in his hideout, but the Mists of Hallucination and a spare mannequin reveal that Antaeus and Concordia are long gone.
+- Decoy Getaway: The Head Alchemist of House Colvan has found Anataeus in his hideout, but the Mists of Hallucination and a spare mannequin reveal that Anataeus and Concordia are long gone.

 - Gameplay and Story Integration: During the post-puzzle conversation of "Very Dark Thread", Anateus mentions they've used up their last supplies of mercury/quicksilver to make the eponymous thread.
 Starting with the next chapter, he has to use the "Glyph of Purification" to turn metals into their higher forms without mercury.

 - Gentleman Thief: Nils Whittle, who manages to steal a shipload of lead from the Van Tassen estate for Anataeus and Concordia, is actually a high-level spy in employ of Carla Soria.

 - Insufferable Genius: Anataeus is very much one.
 The tutorial's storyline is about him swotting up on the principles of automated alchemy for his final exam before graduating; prior to this he'd been doing all his labwork by hand, without realizing how powerful and convenient modern alchemy is.
 When he mentions that he finds the term 'Opus Magnum' to be rather pretentious, his classmate scoffs at his lack of self-awareness.